iainurquhart/entry_widgets/readme.md

 Entry Widgets is a sideways port of Phil Sturgeon's recently open sourced Widget Module.

 The fundamental difference between the Entry Widgets Module and the Widgets Module is as the name suggests - widgets are associated with regions within entries, rather than just regions.

+1. You have widgets:
+  Eg, Latest Tweets, Latest News, Featured Products
+2. You have Areas & Entries
+3. You now have available instances of Widgets (with user defined parameters), within Areas, associated with Entries

 The add-on is being developed to fill the need of having user defined parameters for 'features' around a page.
 For example, Entry Widgets enables a publisher to output something like this using the "related entries widget":